AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 >
 > Removing the log files and output generation history does not have any impact on the generated output.

+The following tabs provide instructions to set a day and time to purge output history and logs based on your Experience Manager Guides setup: Cloud Service or On-Premise.

+>[!BEGINTABS]

+>[!TAB Cloud Service]

 Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 In the configuration file, provide the following \(property\) details to set a day and time to purge output history and logs:

 |PID|Property Key|Property Value|